 So I called and cancelled.
 And much to my surprise, they didn’t fight it.
 There was no retention specialist or anyone pitching me a three month sweet deal (which I wouldn’t have taken anyway).
 They just let me go.
 And I was happy about it.

 I had been planning how I would do this for some time, and I want to share my experience with you because the cable companies are ripping everyone off.
-Unless you must watch every reality TV show on the day it airs (and this solution may still allow you to do that), or you consume a lot of live sports (you can do a lot of that too), or have to see the premium channel content (HBO, Showtime) on the season it airs (this is the only one that bothers me), this plan very well could work for you.
+Unless you must watch every reality TV show on the day it airs (and this solution may still allow you to do that), or you consume a lot of live sports (you can do a lot of that too), or have to see the premium channel content (HBO, Showtime) on the season it airs (this is the only one that bothers me, but we’re very close to a resolution), this plan very well could work for you.
 This is the future of TV and it is much less expensive and easier to implement than you might think.
 Are you ready?

 I was blown away.
 You may be too.
 The quality is fantastic, in some cases better than my clunky HD cable box, and it only goes out when the weather is bad.
 That’s really the only downside.
 Give it a try.